omsagarka07/omsagarka07/README.md

 Software Engineering
 ```

-My long-term goal is to build reliable, useful, and real-world software while continuously improving my technical and problem-solving abilities.
+My goal is to build reliable, useful, and real-world software while continuously improving my technical and problem-solving abilities.

 ---